 - Dental injuries.

-Vaping injury claims can be extremely complex – even more than other defective product claims.
+Vaping injury claims can be extremely complex–even more than other defective product claims.
 A common theme in product liability websites is resellers, manufacturers, and consumers blaming each other.
 For example, Sony, a battery manufacturer, warns consumers that cylindrical lithium-ion VTC battery cells (“Li-Ion Cells”) are made for products like power tools and not intended for use (or tested) in eCigs or vape pens.
-A skilled and experienced personal injury lawyer is critical to obtaining fair compensation in a claim.
+A skilled and experienced personal injury lawyer is critical to getting fair compensation in a claim.

 What to Do Following a Vape Battery Explosion